Banner Logo

 It’s better to launch an online marketplace than an online store.
 But how?
 In our two-series of blogs, we are discussing the art of preparing yourself to launch a successful marketplace.
 Hope you have read part one, here is the final part.

 In our last blog, we shared many tips and some secrets on building a marketplace.
 We told you how to come up with a marketplace idea, validate it and fund your business.
-We also talked about choosing the best of technology to build your marketplace.
-Today, we will share how to market your marketplace.
+We also talked about choosing the best technology to build your marketplace.
+Today, we will share how to “Market” your marketplace.
 Sounds exciting?
 Let’s go.

 So, what is marketing?

 Well, there is a gamut of definitions, concepts, and misconceptions of marketing.
-You google a little and you will come across digital marketing, networking, community building, branding, Search Engine Optimisation, Influencer Marketing and what not.
+You google a little and you will come across digital marketing, networking, community building, branding, Search Engine Optimisation, Influencer Marketing, and whatnot.

 We will not chart that course.
 Here in this blog, you will receive specific marketing solutions for your marketplace starting with 4 easy steps borrowed from marketing guru Seth Godin.
 Here they are-